stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

     ...
 ```

+### Integration #3

-Finally we add a new command to bind the vertex buffer in the rendering sequence (before the draw command):
+The last change we need to make is a new command to bind the vertex buffer in the rendering sequence (before the draw command):

 ```
 public Command bind() {